 - How Should I Clean & Care for My Dental Crown?

 - Are There Any Alternatives to a Dental Crown?

 A dental crown is a tooth-shaped, custom-made 'cap' that is placed over a tooth, either for protection or cosmetic enhancement.
 Dental crowns are used to restore a tooth's shape, size and strength, as well as improving its overall appearance.

 How Much Do Dental Crowns/Teeth Caps Cost?

 The cost of a dental crown varies depending on which tooth requires the crown and whether the crown is ceramic, porcelain, or metallic.
-According to the 2020 national dental fee survey, a ceramic crown (item 613) can cost up to $2,100 and a porcelain crown (item 615) can be up to $2,100.
-With smile.com.au dental cover, you save up to 40% off the cost of dental crowns.
+Based on data from the Australian Dental Association, a ceramic crown (item 613) can cost up to $2,100 and a porcelain crown (item 615) can be up to $2,100.
+With smile.com.au dental cover, you get reduced and capped fees on dental crowns.

 Select your state in the cost comparison table below for more detailed examples of the price of dental crowns in your location.